Home > Going home from the neonatal unit > Preparing to go home

 Registering your baby's birth

-You should register your baby's birth as soon as possible.
-In England, Wales and Northern Ireland a baby must be registered within 42 days of being born.
+In England, Wales, and Northern Ireland a baby must be registered within 42 days of their being born.
 In Scotland, a baby must be registered within 21 days.

-You need to register your baby’s birth close to the hospital where your baby was born rather than close to their home address.
-The hospital will tell you if you can register the birth there.
+You should do this at the local register office for the area where the baby was born or at the hospital before your baby is discharged.
+The hospital will inform you whether it is possible to register the birth at the hospital.
 If parents are married, one parent can register the birth, but it is different for parents who are not married.
-Gov.uk has more information.
+Find more information about registering a birth on the UK Government website.

 Registering your baby with a GP

 You will need to register your baby with a general practitioner (GP) as soon as possible.
-This is important for you to get any medical prescriptions after going home.
+This can be done before you register your baby’s birth.
+All you will need is your baby’s NHS number, which the hospital staff will give you.
+This is important for you to get any care or medical prescriptions your baby may need, after going home.
 It is also important so that your baby can get their vaccinations on time.
+It may be helpful for your baby’s GP to be located close to your home or in a convenient place for your family.

 If your baby is going home on oxygen

-If your baby requires oxygen support, they may go home on oxygen.
+Some babies will need to go home on oxygen (with oxygen equipment).
 Unit staff will talk to you about this in good time so you can plan your baby’s discharge together, receive training to care for your baby’s oxygen needs and ask any questions.
 We have more information about what to prepare for when looking after your baby if they are on oxygen.

 If your baby is on medication